lamini-ai/lamini-ai.github.io/docs/runners/llama_v2_runner.md

 #### `load_data_from_dataframe(self, df: pd.DataFrame)`

-Load a pandas DataFrame with input-output pairs into the model.
-Each row must have "input" and "output" as keys.
+Load a pandas DataFrame with user input-output pairs into the model.
+Each row must have "user" and "output" as keys.

 Args:

-- `df` (pd.DataFrame): The pandas DataFrame containing the input-output pairs.
+- `df` (pd.DataFrame): The pandas DataFrame containing the user input-output pairs.

 #### `load_data_from_csv(self, file_path: str)`

-Load a CSV file with input-output pairs into the model.
-Each row must have "input" and "output" as keys.
+Load a CSV file with user input-output pairs into the model.
+Each row must have "user" and "output" as keys.

 Args: